Dynamic Resource Allocation with Karma: An Experimental Study: Experimental Methods

+The game is implemented as a real-time online experiment using oTree~\citep{chen2016otree}.
+Approval for the experiment was granted by the ETH Zurich ethics committee, and the experiment was pre-registered on the Open Science Framework~\citep{elokda2023karma}.
+Two technical pre-tests were conducted and led to a few revisions to the pre-registered implementation plan, cf.~\ref{sec:pretests} for details.

+Apart from the technical pre-tests, a total of 20 experiment groups (5 per treatment) were formed over three sessions, each session on a different day, within a two-week window.
+The first session included 8 groups and lasted approximately 3 hours; and the other two sessions each included 6 groups and lasted approximately 2 hours.
+All sessions were conducted during typical working hours in the United States.
+Participants were grouped in block and assigned to treatments according to an alternating, pre-specified order.
+This choice attempts to balance the treatments per session and accordingly, we expect no major imbalance in the attributes of participants assigned to different treatments.

+The landing page of the experiment gives a context-free introduction to the karma mechanism as a generic resource allocation scheme, cf. Figure~\ref{fig:introduction-page} in~\ref{sec:pages} for the exact appearance and wording.
+The page concludes with a hint at a possible application for karma being to establish allocating priority lanes or express roads.
+The landing page is followed by a consent form, after which participants must wait for up to 10 minutes to form a group of 20 participants.

-The game is implemented as a real-time online experiment using oTree~\cite{chen2016otree}.
-Participants are given the opportunity to familiarize with the game over $5$ rounds that do no contribute to the game score, after which the main game proceeds with $T=50$ rounds.
-In each round, participants get drawn a random urgency.
-On the \emph{decision page}, they must place a bid, and then a \emph{results page} follows which provides feedback on the outcomes of that round.
-The bid must be placed within $10$ seconds, otherwise the participant is signalled as inactive, and the bid defaults to zero.
+Participants are then given detailed instructions, cf. Figure~\ref{fig:instruction-page} in~\ref{sec:pages} for an example, and the opportunity to familiarize with the game over $5$ test rounds that do not contribute to the game score.
+The main game then proceeds with $T=50$ rounds.
+This relatively large number of rounds is chosen to simulate an infinite repetition, following well-established observations that human subjects do not generally perform backward induction over many rounds and instead treat repetitions as infinite until the final few rounds (cf., e.g., \cite{engelmann2012mechanisms}).
+Each round consists of a \emph{decision page}, in which participants are shown their randomly drawn urgency and current (integer) karma balance and must place a bid, and then a \emph{results page} follows which provides feedback on the outcomes of that round.
+The bid must be placed within $10$ seconds ($20$ seconds in test rounds), otherwise the participant is signalled as inactive, and the bid defaults to zero.
 The results page communicates the outcome of the round in terms of whether priority is granted, the karma payment and redistribution, and the updated karma balance and game score.
 In addition, it gives feedback on the opposing bid (but not the opposing urgency and karma).
-Figures~\ref{fig:decision-page}--\ref{fig:results-page} in Appendix~\ref{sec:det-implementation} show examples of these pages.
+The participant is given $5$ seconds ($20$ seconds in test rounds) to acknowledge the results page.
+Figures~\ref{fig:decision-page}--\ref{fig:results-page} in~\ref{sec:pages} show examples of these pages.